stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

          For example: An integration has a schedule that tells it to run every 20 minutes between the hours of noon and 2:00PM, starting at noon.

          On average, extractions for this integration take between 2-5 minutes.
-However, the extraction that starts at 1:40PM takes longer than average, causing the job to continue running even after the 2:00PM mark:
+However, the extraction that starts at 1:40PM takes longer than average, causing the job to continue running even after the 2:00PM mark.
+As a result, the job scheduled for 2:00PM will be skipped and resume at the next scheduled interval.

-         [TODO]

   - title: "Create an Advanced Schedule for an integration"
     anchor: "create-schedule"